explorer14/JwtAuthenticationHelper/README.md

 # JwtAuthenticationHelper

 A simple Json Web Token authentication helper library to generate access tokens easily and reusably for both ASP.NET Core web apps (cookie based auth) and Web APIs (stateless token based auth).
+This library exposes the JWT auth as a middleware that can be plugged into ASP.NET Core pipeline like other middleware.

 ## NB: